jasonacox/Powerwall-Dashboard/weather/README.md

 ## Release Notes

+### 0.2.1 - Bug Fix for User/Pass

+* Fix access to InfluxDB where username and password and configured and required.
+Impacts by InfluxDB v1 and v2.
+Issue reported by @sumnerboy12 in #199.

 ### 0.2.0 - Upgrade InfluxDB Client

 * Upgrade end of life `influxdb` client library to `influxdb-client` (refer discussion #191 and issue #195), providing support for InfluxDB 1.8 and 2.x.